-We want to enable our communities to develop the connections and support networks that will enable them achieve their full potential, and bounce back life's inevitable challenges and setbacks.
-By enabling our communities to share in opportunities and decision in our local neighbourhoods and communities, as well as across the whole borough, we can deliver better life prospects and tackle the deprivation that holds some of our areas back.
-To facilitate this we will publish information on community and voluntary sector (VCS) activities to help groups and organisations share intelligence and good practice.
+We publish information on community and voluntary sector (VCS) activities to help groups and organisations share intelligence and good practice.
 We will work with local partners to encourage a wider range of social and cultural street and neighbourhood activities.
 We will also introduce a programme of inter-faith and cultural activity that celebrates diversity and promotes community integration.
 This will help people get to know each other and connect with their neighbourhoods.
 Improving links between existing community resources will help to foster the development of common goals, such as engaging more residents in civic participation and community work.